fboender/scriptform/doc/MANUAL.md

 - **`options`**: A list of available options from which the user can choose.
   Each item in the list is itself a list of two values: the value and the title.
+- **`options_from`**: A list of available options from which the user can choose, read from an external file or executable.

+Either `options` or `options_from` may be given, but not both.

 For example

     ...
     "fields": [
         {
-          "name": "source_sql",
+          "name": "target_db",
-          "title": "Load which kind of database?",
+          "title": "Load CSV into which database?",
           "type": "select",
           "options": [
             ["empty", "Empty database"],